-For the 2017/2018 academic year Sri Lanka received 32 Russian Government scholarships for its citizens to study in Russia.
+For the 2019/2020 academic year Sri Lanka received 41 Russian Government scholarships for its citizens to study in Russia.
 As of January 2020, 151 Sri Lankans are studying in Russian universities on a state-subsidized basis.

-Upon the request from Sri Lanka Russia provided humanitarian assistance amounting to 24 million US dollars in August 2017 following the destructions caused by floods and landslides across the island.
+Upon the request from Sri Lanka Russia provided humanitarian assistance amounting to $24 million in August 2017 following the destructions caused by floods and landslides across the island.